psedik/deck/tarot-cards/minor-arcana/cups/index.md

 ## The Emotional Spectrum: A Journey

-*   **Ace — Pure potential, emotional awakening:** Receive the influx of feeling; say yes to inspiration.
+*   **Ace — Pure potential, emotional awakening:** Receive the influx of feeling; say yes to inspiration (timing: whenever a new feeling bubbles up—elemental water awakening).
-*   **Two — Mutual recognition:** Build trust, reciprocity, and sacred agreements.
+*   **Two — Mutual recognition:** Build trust, reciprocity, and sacred agreements (Venus in Cancer, Jun 21 – Jul 1).
-*   **Three — Shared joy:** Celebrate community, collaboration, and creative synergy.
+*   **Three — Shared joy:** Celebrate community, collaboration, creative synergy (Mercury in Cancer, Jul 2 – Jul 11).
-*   **Four — Introspection:** Honor the pause, re-evaluate desires, stay open to new offers.
+*   **Four — Introspection:** Honor the pause, re-evaluate desires, stay open to new offers (Moon in Cancer, Jul 12 – Jul 21).
-*   **Five — Grief & reclamation:** Acknowledge loss, then notice what remains upright.
+*   **Five — Grief & reclamation:** Acknowledge loss, then notice what remains upright (Mars in Scorpio, Oct 23 – Nov 1).
-*   **Six — Nostalgia & tenderness:** Let memory heal, reconnect with innocence and generosity.
+*   **Six — Nostalgia & tenderness:** Let memory heal, reconnect with innocence and generosity (Sun in Scorpio, Nov 3 – Nov 12).
-*   **Seven — Dreams & discernment:** Choose wisely among fantasies and possibilities.
+*   **Seven — Dreams & discernment:** Choose wisely among fantasies and possibilities (Venus in Scorpio, Nov 13 – Nov 22).
-*   **Eight — Departure:** Walk away from what no longer nourishes the soul.
+*   **Eight — Departure:** Walk away from what no longer nourishes the soul (Saturn in Pisces, Feb 19 – Feb 28).
-*   **Nine — Fulfillment:** Savor blessings, cultivate gratitude, share the feast.
+*   **Nine — Fulfillment:** Savor blessings, cultivate gratitude, share the feast (Jupiter in Pisces, Mar 1 – Mar 10).
-*   **Ten — Legacy love:** Emotional harmony spanning family, community, future generations.
+*   **Ten — Legacy love:** Emotional harmony spanning family, community, future generations (Mars in Pisces, Mar 11 – Mar 20).
-*   **Page — Curiosity:** Messenger of intuition, playful exploration of feeling.
+*   **Page — Curiosity:** Messenger of intuition, playful exploration of feeling (arrives when emotional news or invitations appear).
-*   **Knight — Quest:** Pursuit of beauty, romance, creative pilgrimage.
+*   **Knight — Quest:** Pursuit of beauty, romance, creative pilgrimage (rides in during courtship, art-making, or heartfelt missions).
-*   **Queen — Sovereignty:** Mastery of empathy, holding space, intuitive counsel.
+*   **Queen — Sovereignty:** Mastery of empathy, holding space, intuitive counsel (peaks when nurturing, therapy, or psychic listening are needed).
-*   **King — Leadership:** Emotional authority, diplomacy, calm presence in turbulence.
+*   **King — Leadership:** Emotional authority, diplomacy, calm presence in turbulence (emerges when heart-led leadership or mediation is required).

 ## Whispers from the Watery Realm